-TechRepublic's cheat sheet for iPadOS is an overview of how iPadOS differs from iOS, and it will be updated periodically as new information becomes available.
+TechRepublic's cheat sheet for iPadOS is an overview of the software's features.
+This article will be updated periodically as new information about iPadOS becomes available.
 You can also download this article: Apple iPadOS: A cheat sheet (free PDF).

 What is iPadOS?

 For the release of iOS 13, Apple rebranded the variant of iOS for the iPad as iPadOS, effectively making it a superset of the phone-oriented iOS. iPadOS includes all of the improvements available with iOS 13, as well as new features and optimizations specific to the iPad.

 "It's become a truly distinct experience," Craig Federighi, senior vice president of software engineering, told CNET in an exclusive interview about iPadOS.
 "It's not an iPhone experience.
 It's not a Mac experience.
 The name is a recognition of that."

 - WWDC 2021: MacOS Monterey, iOS 15, iPadOS 15, WatchOS 8 among the essentials for business pros (TechRepublic)